 “We were always such a small team,” she says, “so when I went to events by myself, I really needed to understand our products.
 I think I put a lot of pressure on myself to be educated and really understand everything and how the company works.”

 Spending nearly eight years at the same business feels like a lifetime in the modern world, particularly for someone in their 20s.
-And, as Steph says, it makes her a rarity within her own group of friends.
+As Steph says, it certainly makes her a rarity within her own group of friends.

 “All of them have changed roles multiple times, been in different careers, or started their own businesses,” she says.

 “This industry is small and it can be hard to explain to people outside of this industry what you do or what it is that’s so great.
 But I wake up every morning loving the job I’m in, loving the industry I’m in, and loving the company I work for.”

 That said, Steph's role as well as the business she works for and the industry it’s part of have all been in a state of perpetual change and growth over the last decade.
 In 2020, she made the move from Auckland to Melbourne as Cryer Malt's major distribution centre opened in the city’s west and started working in sales alongside her role in marketing.